Swing Trading Penny Stocks: How to Swing Trade Profitably

 This isn’t the case 100% of the time, although, it is the most common pattern.
 What is swing trading?
 It’s holding a stock overnight up to a couple weeks.
 Sometimes longer, as long as you’re in the green.

-If you're swing trading penny stocks that are clear pump and dumps, then holding overnight may be possible.
-However, it's also super risky.
-Set a stop loss so if it does dump, you're not out a lot of money.
+If you’re swing trading penny stocks that are clear pump and dumps, then holding overnight may be possible.
+However, it’s also super risky.
+Set a stop loss so if it does drop, you’re not out a lot of money and not becoming a huge bag holder.

 Swing trading penny stocks is going to require patterns.
 The charts don’t lie.
 If someone is telling you that a stock or sector doesn’t follow the charts, then run the other way.
 Especially if you don’t have proper stock training.